Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 It’s tempting to think that Southeast Asia isn’t home to too many technological advancements, but this region does have strong evidence on how both digitalisation and globalisation can help out the masses.
 E-commerce, for instance, is seen as a way to bridge the gap between smaller and larger businesses while reducing the barriers to entry for those who want to start selling online.

-Initiatives to help out Southeast Asia’s e-commerce scene come at a good time as Google and Temasek’s report estimates that Southeast Asia’s e-commerce market will grow to US$ 102 billion by 2025 from a 2018 value of US$ 72 billion, showing that e-commerce still has plenty of room to grow in the region.
+Initiatives to help out Southeast Asia’s e-commerce scene come at a good time as Google and Temasek’s report4 estimates that Southeast Asia’s e-commerce market will grow to US$ 102 billion by 2025 from a 2018 value of US$ 72 billion, showing that e-commerce still has plenty of room to grow in the region.
 Here are some of the ways that the region has been benefiting.

-Tokopedia’s founder, William Tanuwijaya, mentions in an interview that his e-commerce marketplace’s vision is to help any Indonesian merchant sell online and also bridge the trust gap between the Indonesian populace and e-commerce.
+Tokopedia’s founder, William Tanuwijaya, mentions in an interview6 that his e-commerce marketplace’s vision is to help any Indonesian merchant sell online and also bridge the trust gap between the Indonesian populace and e-commerce.
 It also aims to simplify the e-commerce process for both sellers and buyers as much as they can.

-Zilingo was founded with similar ideals.
+Zilingo was founded with similar ideals8.
 Zilingo is a fashion e-commerce marketplace that has been serving the Southeast Asian region since 2015.
 The company started in Thailand with the idea of helping to bring more small, traditional merchants online to a wider audience.
 This idea came to be when Zilingo’s founder saw the variety of fashion items being sold at street markets in Thailand and imagined their wider potential if someone could help them digitalise.

 These examples are a good reminder that it is indeed possible for digitalisation and globalisation to be inclusive.
 While many of these initiatives tend to be primarily commercially driven, they still manage to have an inclusive social impact.
 Tech-based initiatives like these can help out small-to-medium enterprises by giving them access to tech they otherwise wouldn’t have.
 As a result, a more even playing field is achieved and more economic benefits can flow to the medium and lower-income groups, as long as they have internet access.